 Buying and holding assets, such as shares, bonds, property and commodities, to earn income or to make capital gains.

 Income such as share dividends and interest payments arising from the ownership of assets.

 The difference between the year-on-year rate of growth in income and the year-on-year rate of growth in costs.
 An increase in the ratio signifies increasing profitability.

 Acronym for the Johannesburg Stock Exchange (which is technically the JSE Limited)

 Acronym for the Johannesburg Stock Exchange Socially Responsible Investment Index.

 Key risk indicator (KRI)

-A metric that is indicative of the trend of risk exposures for a particular risk or group of risks.
+A forward looking metric that is indicative of the trend of risk exposures for a particular risk or group of risks.